22 Heart-Healthy Cardiac Diet Foods

 Instead of focusing on high cholesterol foods while on a cardiac diet, avoid trans fats and saturated fats and foods high in salt and sugar.

 “Overall, we are more concerned about trans fats raising our blood cholesterol [than we are concerned about high cholesterol foods],” explains Kelly.
 “It’s recommended you consume zero of this type of fat because it has been so strongly linked with heart disease.”

 She explains that while trans fats have been ‘banned’ from processed foods, they’re still present in some foods in small quantities.
 For example, a jar of peanut butter could say it has 0 grams of trans fat but really contain about 0.4 grams per serving.
 Several foods with “just a little” trans fat can add up to too much trans fat.
 So check the label and make sure the foods you’re eating don’t contain “partially hydrogenated oils.”

 Foods That May Include Partially Hydrogenated Oils:

 - Donuts and muffins

 For a hearty healthy diet, avoid trans fat.
 This means choosing baked or roasted foods over fried ones.
 Also eat red meat about once or twice a week (or less), and select lean cuts, such as sirloin or filet mignon.

 - Fatty cuts of read meat (porterhouse, rib eye, prime rib)

 - Any fried food

 Saturated fats mostly come from meat and dairy products.
 Avoiding foods high in saturated fat—and choosing healthier options—can lower your cholesterol level and boost your lipid profile.
-Fatty beef is an example of a food with saturated fat.
-Also on the list is:
+Fatty beef is an example of a food with saturated fat, along with the below.